rapyuta-robotics/turtlebot3-UE/README.md

 2. `ros2 launch nav2_bringup tb3_simulation_launch.py use_simulator:=False map:=<path to turtlebot3-UE>/Content/Turtlebot3_benchmark.yaml `

 ### Tests
+!NOTE: The test script is setup to run with fastdds, which requires UE to start before ROS is enabled, thus `/opt/ros/<ros_distro>/setup.bash`, which is already run in the script, needs to be not added to `~/.bashrc`
 ```sh
 ./ExternalTest/run_local_sim_tb3_tests.sh <ue_exe> <ue_map> <tb3_model> <tb3_name> <tb3_init_pos> <tb3_init_rot>
 ```